OregonBanner/experience-manager-65.zh-Hans/help/communities/dispatcher.md

       #/serveStaleOnError "0"

       # The rules section defines what responses should be cached based on
       # the requested URL.
-Please note that only the following requests can
+Only the following requests can
       # lead to cacheable responses:
       #
       # - HTTP method is GET